Advanced TRT Topics

 - • We consider lifestyle factors that may contribute to excess aromatization

-The relationship between testosterone replacement therapy and cardiovascular health is complex.
+Short answer is that it is cardiovascular health is complex.
 Research has shown both potential benefits and risks, which is why proper monitoring is essential.

 Potential cardiovascular benefits of optimized testosterone: